-We have our creature comforts in Winter time.
-Sipping on a mug of mulled red wine by the fire after a long soak in scorching hot bath water will no doubt dehydrate you—but boy, does it feel good!
-Yet, if you can be a little mindful of your activities during Winter—like upping your water intake, taking less-scorching showers, and using more nourishing skincare products—then your skin will feel a lot better for it.
+We have our creature comforts in the winter time.
+Sipping on a mug of mulled red wine by the fire after a long soaking in scorching hot bath water will undoubtedly dehydrate you—but boy, does it feel good!
+Yet, if you can be a little mindful of your activities during winter—like upping your water intake, taking less-scorching showers, and using more nourishing skincare products—your skin will feel a lot better for it.

 The Winter Blues

-It isn’t just our physical health that can suffer in the colder months.
-It’s a scientific fact that our mood can drop when the weather cools down, and the days become shorter.
-This is why you’ll also find higher depression rates in regions where the weather is cloudy, gloomy, cold, or dark for large chunks throughout the year—such as parts of Britain, Greenland, and Alaska.
+It isn't just our physical health that can suffer in the colder months.
+It's a scientific fact that our mood can drop when the weather cools down and the days become shorter.
+You'll also find higher depression rates in regions where the weather is cloudy, gloomy, cold, or dark for large chunks throughout the year—such as parts of Britain, Greenland, and Alaska.

 Most of us can manage a few gloomy days here and there.
-But there is a clinical name to describe the condition where people become depressed with the seasonal changes; known as Seasonal Affective Disorder (SAD) (1).
-Have you ever experienced a noticeable mood change when there have been too many gloomy consecutive days?
+But there is a clinical name to describe the condition where people become depressed with seasonal changes, known as Seasonal Affective Disorder (SAD) (1).
+Have you ever experienced a noticeable mood change during too many gloomy consecutive days?
 You may be experiencing a form of SAD.

-If you know that you’re more prone to feeling sad or low during Winter, it’s important to do things to boost your mood.
-Everyone is different, but keep reading and I’ll highlight some ways that could help you.
+If you know that you're more prone to feeling sad or low during winter, it's essential to do things to boost your mood.
+Everyone is different, but keep reading, and I'll highlight some ways that could help you.

 Skincare Guide For Surviving Winter

-The first guide I’m going to share is a skincare guide to surviving Winter.
+The first guide I will share is a skincare guide to surviving winter.
 As mentioned earlier, the cold weather wreaks havoc on our skin.
-So it’s vital that you protect it with good quality products.
-Here are my top tips:
+So you must protect it with good quality products.

 - Oil Cleansing